pwnieexpress/2014-security-tools-review/showoff_slideshow/recommendations/01_recommendations.md

 # Use Version Control

-* Git is pretty easy to learn
+<!SLIDE>
+# Use *Public* Version Control

 * Github is awesome
 * Acts as public changelog
 * Public repos can build excitement
+* Requires zero maintenance to keep the project around forever

 <!SLIDE>